Zircon Specialist Mini Course

 Purchase Zircon Specialist Mini Course

 Zircon comes in many beautiful colors, and popular blue zircon is a modern December birthstone.
 However, zircon is often confused with cubic zirconia because of its name.
 In this course, you'll learn all about zircons, from how they form and how to distinguish them from other gems to how they help scientists study the early history of the Earth.
-You'll also learn what to look for when you're buying zircons.Measuring Refractive Index
+You'll also learn what to look for when you're buying zircons.How Do You Measure a Gem's Refractive Index?

 Which Gems Show Birefringence?

-Gems with an isometric or cubic crystal system, like diamonds, have only one RI since these crystals don't polarize light.
+On the other hand, gems that form in the isometric or cubic crystal system, like diamonds and garnets, have only one RI since these crystals don't polarize light.
 They aren't doubly refractive and, thus, have no birefringence.
 Amorphous gems like opals also have only one RI and no birefringence.

 The difference between a gemstone's highest and lowest RIs is its birefringence number.
-The greater that number, the more noticeable the effects of double refraction will be to the naked eye.
+The greater that number, the more noticeable any birefringent effects will be to the naked eye.
+The lower the number, the less noticeable any birefringent effects will appear.

 Some gemstones have ranges for RI values for each of their axes.
 For example, microcline, a variety of feldspar, has the following RI values: